 As I mentioned last week, I have been working on refinishing a vintage coffee table that I found at the Burnaby Restore.
+While we’d all love to purchase an antique small oak table for our living room, my budget doesn’t quite get that high.
 It’s been an enjoyable project and I’m glad to be getting back into the swing of all things creative & DIY.

 When I found the table I knew from it’s lines that it would be a beautiful shabby chic/ distressed piece.
 I also knew that I wanted to keep it simple & classic by using a cream finish with dark accents.
 While scoping out Pinterest (where else?!?!)
 I discovered all of the applications for chalk paint and decided this would be a perfect opportunity to try the stuff out.

 I originally planned to make my own- Restore had discount plaster of Paris & the other supplies and materials that I would need- but decided to save that experiment for another day after talking to some of the staff and hearing their suggestions.
 One of the ladies showed me a beautiful buffet & hutch that she had refinished using The FAT Paint Company‘s chalk style paint and wax and highly recommended I check them out.

 Located at 623 Front Street in New Westminster, the store is tucked in to the city’s Antique Alley.
 Owned & operated by a brother & sister team- Brad & Victoria- they have been in business for almost a year and seem to have found a nice little niche in the market.
 Both Brad & Victoria are very friendly and helpful, and you can tell that they are enthusiastic about what they are doing.